-The Pupillage award for 2017 and 2018 will be £40,000. £20,000 is payable over the course of the first six months.
-We expect you to earn a similar amount in your second six and we provide an earnings guarantee of £20,000 for this period.
+We are looking for exceptional and well-rounded individuals with good intellectual ability and a practical approach to problem solving.
+We are more interested in your potential than your background.
+In 2019/20 we are recruiting specialist pupils in Business and Property (1), Crime (1), Employment, Personal Injury (including Clinical Negligence) (combined 1) and Family (2), based at our Chambers in Birmingham.
+The Pupillage award for 2019/20 will be £40,000. £20,000 is payable over the course of the first six months.
+We expect you to earn a similar amount in your second six and we provide a billing guarantee of £20,000 for this second period.

-The opening date for applications is Monday 9th January 2017.
+The opening date for applications is Monday 7th January 2019.

 Acknowledgement of receipt of application form